 Kooth, is an online counselling service for young people in Essex and is a free, confidential, safe and anonymous way for young people aged 11-26th birthday to ask for help from a team of highly qualified and experienced counsellors and support workers.

 MiLife is an online help service designed by young people from Essex with useful information and links to other organisations that work with young people.

-Emotional Wellbeing and Mental Health (EWMHS) Service - For young people up to the age of 18 living in Essex.
-This information booklet is specifically for young people.
+Southend, Essex and Thurrock Child and Adolescents Mental Health Service (SET CAMHS) - For young people up to the age of 18 living in Essex.

 Papyrus HOPELineUk is a confidential support and advice service for young people under the age of 35 who may be having thoughts of suicide/ anyone concerned a young person may be having thoughts of suicide.